 Choosing LensesThere are many things to consider when selecting a lens.
 The following will help you sort through the options carefully.
 And careful you want to be, for more than any other area, the hunk of glass you work with can hurt or help your ability to make great photographs.
+You may think that brand is the first thing to decide.
+If you are still searching for a camera, this would be true.
+Looking at lenses when deciding which camera brand to buy is very wise.
+Each camera body is best when paired with lenses made by the same manufacturer, specifically designed for that particular camera.

 It is true that you can get a third-party lens by companies such as Sigma, Tamron, and Tokina.
 Many people do get such lenses and are perfectly happy.
 It mostly depends on how much shooting you are going to do; if you are really serious about photography, we recommend getting Canon lenses for Canon, Nikkor lenses for Nikon, and Minolta lenses for Minolta...
 The may cost more but they are worth every extra penny.